MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

         </Page.Resources>
         ```

-    - The Document Outline scope is set to this **DataTemplate** control.
+    - The Document Outline scope is set to this **DataTemplate** object.

         When you're done creating the data template, you can select the arrow in the upper-left corner of Document Outline to return to page scope.